 Over the past decade, Sara has instructed hundreds of students in test prep, humanities, and general subject support.
 Her tutoring incorporates a balance of empathy and high expectations of her tutees.
 She believes that every person can enjoy the process of mastery and that anything can be achieved with humor and patience.
-Whether she is leading an English book club for Parisian third-graders or a legal research seminar for New York prisoners serving life sentences, Sara is grateful for the opportunity to teach - and learn from - her students.
+Whether she is leading a high school seminar on conic sections in the ACT or a legal research class for New York prisoners serving life sentences, Sara is grateful for the opportunity to teach - and learn from - her students.